 Tenaya and Tioga Halls consist of nine houses of two floors each, and are generally reserved for first year students, though returning students are a key part of this community.
-The Tuolumne and Tamarack Apartments are reserved for continuing Muir students.
+There is a Living and Learning Center (LLC) housed with Muir.
+Tuolumne and Tamarack Apartments are reserved for continuing Muir students.
 UCSD offers first year students a two-year guarantee for a space on campus (unfortunately, not always at Muir), through the room selection process in Spring quarter.
 Any student can apply for on-campus housing through the Housing, Dining, and Hospitality website.
 The Associate Dean/Director of Residence Life and Assistant Directors of Residence Life in the Muir Residential Life Office, are good campus resources for both residents and students not living on campus, and can answer any questions you may have about housing and residential life.
 They are all part of the Muir College Student Affairs staff and can be contacted by calling (858) 534-4200.